kkensuke/espanso/README.md

 ## ✨ Key Features
-- **🤖 LLM‑Powered Workflows**: Direct integration with the Google Gemini API for on‑the‑fly translation, grammar correction, rephrasing, summarization, and custom prompts—all without leaving your current application.
+- **🤖 LLM‑Powered Workflows**: Direct integration with the Google Gemini API for on‑the‑fly translation, grammar correction, rephrasing, summarization, and custom prompts — all without leaving your current application.
 - **🚀 Application & Web Automation**: Smartly switch to existing browser tabs (or open new ones) for frequently used sites like ChatGPT, GitHub, and Slack.
 Quickly open project folders in your editor or terminal.
 - **🛠️ Powerful Utilities**: A suite of tools at your fingertips, including:
     - Opening URLs with search queries from the clipboard (`chrome.yml`)